eduardoboucas/grunt-sass-import/README.md

 # grunt-sass-import

-> A Grunt module for importing Sass partials with some notion of source order
+> A Grunt module for importing Sass partials with (some very basic) notion of source order

+## What is this?
+If you use Sass to generate your stylesheets, then you're probably using partials to keep your code modular by separating it into different files.
+You probably also have different files for global rules, mixins, variables and whatnots.
+If this is the case, you probably have a main file where you `@import` all the other files.

+The annoying thing is that if you have a directory full of partials, you have to include them individually because Sass does not support globbing in the `@import` statements (i.e. you **can't** do `@import mixins/*`).

+This Grunt plugin brings that functionality and allows you to import entire directories into your Sass structure.
+Since source order actually matters in Sass, it offers a *very basic* mechanism for managing import order.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`